 Ethnographic film making, beginning with Edward Curtis' 1914 In the Land of the War Canoes, is almost as old as anthropology itself.
 This course examines ethnographic representation of "otherness" in films, particularly ethnographic documentaries.
 Film will be looked at both as a research tool in ethnographic research and as a form of ethnographic representation.
 The course will explore the evolution of ethnographic filmmaking, the debates surrounding the representation of "otherness" in ethnographic films, and the place ethnographic descriptions have played in mainstream films.
-Requirements met: Social Sciences Breadth/Discover.
+Requirements met: Social Sciences Breadth/Discover, Global Diversity, and Systems of Power, Privilege, and Inequality.